My potager in early summer.

 The potager changes from year to year, with only the perennials remaining a constant.
 Each year I start with a new plan, new plants, new ideas.
 A bit of it is accredited to crop rotation, and the rest is just a gardener's right to change her mind ... over and over again ; )

 The potager also changes from season to season.
-Here on the island, we are lucky as we can grow veggies year round.
+Here on the island, we are fortunate in that we are able to grow veggies year round.

 Our 'wee orchard' is planted all along the fence line, amongst the climbing roses, with apple, pear, and cherry trees, one lovely fig, and assorted small fruiting shrubs of blueberries, currants, raspberries and more.
 If we eat it, I grow it.